NuGet/Home/designs/PackageReference-Extern-Alias.md

 ## Non-Goals

 * Define an approach for defining additional assembly metadata.
+* Adding metadata such `PrivateAssets`, `GeneratePathProperty` etc. is still csproj XML only, no UI exeperience will be added.
 * Define an approach for defining aliases or any other assembly metadata for packages brought in transitively.

 ## Solution